Beloth/Ostston/Previous Session/What happened so far.md

 The party appoached the crystal which had turned clear again.
 However when touched they were blasted away from the crystal which started pulsing red again and from which a voice began to speak with them.
 It claimed that they were not one of his.. not really but Mal felt a certain kinship to the voice.
 The voice then turned the party against each other whispering into their minds.

-Angus was knocked unconsious by a combination of Mal and Eli who had shaken off the voice's influence.
-Eli then proceeded to destroy the crystal by shooting it.
+Angus was brought to the brink of death by combination of stabbing and shooting by a dominated Mal and Eli respectively before Eli managed to shake off the mental intrusion and destroyed the crystal by shooting it.

 Things found

   * Scroll of Protection from Fiends